Little Theatre School has the complete preschool programs necessary to prepare your child for the challenges of Kindergarten and First Grade.

 I am a mother of five daughters and grandmother of three.
 Outside of work, I enjoy reading, gardening, travel and long walks with my husband and friends.
 I like spending time with my children and grandchildren.

 I joined the faculty of Little Theatre School in 2014.
 I have been a music teacher all my career of 20+ years, teaching young children piano, accordion and music literature and theory.
 I hold a degree in teaching, performing and conducting from Music State College of M. Glinka in Minsk Belarus.
 Young children are amazing.
 Teachers play such an important role in showing them new knowledge and they have a huge capacity to learn.
 Music is a powerful medium of expression and a teaching tool.
 Our weekly music program contains three components: singing, movement and musical concepts/theories.
 We use music to teach listening, following instructions, rhythmic patterns, expressive movement, math, literacy and motor skills.
 I introduce our students to basic music theories, and expose them to a variety of genres, composers, artists and instructions.
 What gives me pure joy is to see a smile, to get a hug, to hear a giggle, or when a child says “I love this song!”

 I am a mother of two children.
 I own a private music studio in Beverly where I teach young children piano and accordion.
 I take karate and violin lessons, and enjoy singing.

-Our family of five includes my three active teens.
+Our family of six includes my three active young adults and Doodle puppy Sophie.
 My interests include summers at the beach in Martha's Vineyard, music, reading, exercise, and spending time with family and friends.